 03 of 05

 In general, your bird's droppings should produce little to no odor.
 Poop that seems overly smelly can be indicative of infection, intestinal problems, or other types of illness.
-This is not to say that you should actually get down and sniff your bird's droppings; that can actually be harmful to your own health.
+This is not to say that you should get down and sniff your bird's droppings; that can be harmful to your health.
 Rather, pay attention when you bird uses the bathroom, and see if there seems to be any noticeable scent wafting around the cage.
 If your nose detects something that's just not "right" about the odor, it's probably a good idea to contact your bird's vet for an evaluation.

 04 of 05

-Presence of liquids
+Presence of Liquids

 Unlike mammals and other types of animals, a bird's droppings are not normally solid.
 Rather, there should be a fair amount of liquid present in a healthy bird's waste, as a bird's anatomy does not have a separate mechanism for eliminating liquid waste from their bodies.